h2non/toxy/examples/uiDeveloperNerdvana.md

 ## Ok, so how do I get started?

-1. Copy this file to your UI project.
+1. Copy this file to your UI project as `nerdvana.js`.
-2. Add toxy to your package.json
+2. Add toxy to your package.json in devDependencies, and `npm install` or `yarn`.
-3. Change `defaultBackend` in the code to match the API host name you want to use.
+3. Change `defaultBackend` in the code to match the backend host name you want to use.
 4. Change `apiRoots` if you're using something other than `/api` or `/login` as your API route in the backend.
-5. If serving your front end content from something other than the current directory, or `./build` or `./dist`, modify staticDirs.
+5. If serving your front end content from something other than the current directory, or `./build` or `./dist`, modify `staticDirs`.
 6. Setup `watch` in your build system.
+11. Launch the proxy with `node nerdvana.js`
 7. Load your UI by going to the opening page.
 8. Make a change and save it.
 9. Refresh your browser.